SpotlightKid/micropython-stm-lib/midi/README.md

 MIDI Input/Output Library
 =========================

-The package `midi` provides modules send and receive MIDI messages over a serial interface of the [pyboard] or compatible boards (for example the STM32F4DISCOVERY board).
+The package `midi` provides support for sending and receiving MIDI messages over a serial interface of the [pyboard] or compatible boards (for example the STM32F4DISCOVERY board).

 MIDI input and output classes are available in the separate sub-modules